Processes

 }

-To fix this, define your script by using a double-quote string and escape the system environment variables by
+Otherwise, you can define your script with double-quotes and escape the system environment variables by prefixing them with a back-slash \

 character, as shown in the following example: